charliehoward/NorthPoint-Installer/README.md

 ###### Update 3.0.8.2

-Added auto arranging Desktop, now removed Kaspersky Safe Money icon from the Desktop and updated taskbar pining for Windows 8 and 8.1.
+Added auto-arranging Desktop, now removed Kaspersky Safe Money icon from the Desktop and updated taskbar pinning for Windows 8 and 8.1.

 ###### Update 3.0.8.1